-- Learn about epinephrine device options from your health care provider and foodallergy.org/epi. - Have your medical professional train you to use the device you want, and practice with a trainer device that has no needle and no medicine. - Always carry two epinephrine devices with you in case one doesn't work or you need more than one dose of medicine. - Tell your friends where you keep your epinephrine in case you need their help. - Visit foodallergy.org/epi to learn about storing and replacing your epinephrine, opportunities to save money on epinephrine, and more.
+Learn about epinephrine device options from your health care provider and foodallergy.org/epi.

+- Have your health care provider train you to use the device you want, and practice with a trainer device that has no needle and no medicine. - Always carry two epinephrine devices with you in case one doesn't completely relieve symptoms and you need more than one dose of medicine. - Tell your friends where you keep your epinephrine in case you need their help. - Visit foodallergy.org/epi to learn about storing and replacing your epinephrine, opportunities to save money on epinephrine, and more.

 A written Food Allergy & Anaphylaxis Emergency Care Plan is your how-to guide for recognizing and treating reactions.
+Download it at foodallergy.org/ecp.

-- The plan includes: - patient allergy and medical details - \circ $\,$ descriptions of mild and severe reaction symptoms - instructions for when to use epinephrine - instructions, including diagrams, for how to use each type of epinephrine device - Ask your health care provider to fill out your Food Allergy & Anaphylaxis Emergency Care Plan and talk about it with you. - Share the plan with schools and caregivers, always carry a copy with you, and tell your friends where you keep your plan so they can help you manage a reaction.
+- The plan includes: - O important health information - O descriptions of mild and severe reaction symptoms - O instructions for when to use epinephrine - O instructions, including diagrams, for how to use each type of epinephrine device - Ask your health care provider to fill out your Food Allergy & Anaphylaxis Emergency Care Plan and talk about it with you. - Share the plan with schools and caregivers, always carry a copy with you, and tell your friends where you keep your plan so they can help you manage a reaction.